Campus Climate Survey

 - spied on, watched or followed you either in person or using devices or software in a way that made you afraid for your personal safety

-Overall, 10 percent of students reported that they had been the victim of stalking since first enrolling at MSMC.
-Female undergraduates reported being victims of stalking at the highest rate (13%).
+Overall, 6.8 percent of students reported that they had been the victims of stalking since first enrolling at the college or university.
+Female undergraduates reported being victims of stalking at a slightly higher rate of 8.3 percent.

-Most often, the offender’s affiliation to the college was described as a student (86%), particularly among undergraduate students.
-In describing the relationship of the offender to the victim, students most often indicated that it was a friend or acquaintance (48%), followed by a stranger (38%), and someone they had dated or were intimate with (14%).
+Most often, the offender’s affiliation to the college was described as a student ( 46%).
+In describing the relationship of the offender to the victim, students most often indicated that it was a friend or acquaintance

 The survey included a wide variety of measures of the climate with respect to sexual assault and sexual misconduct.
+This section of the report describes the results for four of these measures.
+Response to a Report of Sexual Assault or Sexual Misconduct.
 Students were asked a series of questions about what would happen if an instance of sexual assault or sexual misconduct was reported.
-Overall, the majority of the students generally said it was “very” or “extremely likely” that a positive result would happen as a result of reporting:
+Overall, the majority of the students generally said it was very or extremely likely that a positive result would happen as a result of reporting: